AppDaemon/appdaemon/API.md

 self.notify("", "Switching mode to Evening")
 ## Events
 ### About Events
 Events are a fundamental part of how Home Assistant works under the covers.
 HA has an event bus that all components can read and write to, enabling componenst to inform other components when important events take place.
-We have already seen how state changes can be propagated to appdaemon - a state change however is merely an example of an event within Home Assistant.
+We have already seen how state changes can be propagated to AppDaemon - a state change however is merely an example of an event within Home Assistant.
 There are several other event types, among them are:

 - homeassistant_start
 - homeassistant_stop